thirdweb-dev/contracts/docs/DropERC721.md

-*Lets a module admin set the default recipient of all primary sales.*
+*Lets a contract admin set the recipient for all primary sales.*

 #### Parameters